se-edu/guides/tutorials/gradleTutorial.md

 <frontmatter>
-  title: "Gradle Tutorial"
+  title: "Gradle tutorial"
   pageNav: 3
 </frontmatter>

-# Gradle Tutorial
+# Gradle tutorial

 Gradle is a _build automation tool_ used to automate build processes.
 There are many ways of integrating Gradle into a project.
 This tutorial uses the _Gradle wrapper_ approach.